 - Justification.
-Explain why proposed activities/resources derived from an MEGA award will increase the likelihood of securing the targeted extramural funding.
+Explain why proposed activities/resources derived from the MEGA award will increase the likelihood of securing the targeted extramural funding.

 - Participating Personnel.
 List participating faculty members, providing a clear explanation of each member’s role in the collaboration.
 Also list any named graduate students, postdoctoral fellows, and/or research scientists.
-If the proposal involves unfunded contributions from outside UT Dallas, describe the source(s) of support for those contributions.
+If the proposal involves unfunded contributions from outside UT Dallas, describe the source(s) of the contributions.

 - Budget Justification.
-Limited to three pages, provide a justification for the expenditures relative to materials, supplies, equipment, travel, etc. If there is a requested buy-out of teaching obligations, a letter from the PI’s Dean must accompany the justification to verify the funding amount and expectations.
+Limited to three pages, provide a justification for all expenditures.
+If there is a requested buy-out of teaching obligations, a letter from the PI’s Dean must accompany the justification to verify the requested amount and expectations.
 Unless there is a strong justification otherwise, it is expected that the requested funds will be spent within UT Dallas.

 - Co-funding.
 Co-funding from within or outside UT Dallas is neither required nor considered for priority in funding.
 However, if a project requires funds exceeding the stated limit, an academic unit may provide co-funding.
 If so, provide a description of the source and planned use of the funds to support the overall goals of the project.
 A letter of support from the academic unit authority should accompany the application expressing commitment to provide the funds during the MEGA award period.

 - Biosketches.
 Provide NIH/NSF format biosketches (including page limitations) for the faculty Key Personnel.
 Identify the role the individual in the project.